mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 # List of Terms

+Designing world-class software means bringing people together across disciplines and cultures.
+We want to create a limited amount of shared terminology to help us work better together, while being careful not to make it difficult for newcomers to follow our conversation.

+We use Mattermost terminology to achieve specific benefits:

+* **Increase precision through unambiguous definitions of useful terms.** For example, “0/5” and “5/5” help convey the level of conviction behind an opinion.
+Also, a precise classification of tickets as “Bug” or “Improvement” is critical since it affects scheduling and decision making, and so forth.

+* **Increase the speed of communication via a small number of frequently used acronyms.** LHS and RHS are examples of a very limited number of acronyms to use to speed discussions, specifications, and ticket writing.

+* **Reduce repeated mistakes by naming very specific undesirable behaviors.** Naming specific repeated mistakes helps us find patterns, avoid repeated mistakes in future, and helps newcomers avoid making similar mistakes as they learn our organization’s terminology.

+Perhaps in future we’ll have a bot that helps teach newcomers about the terminology in-context.
+Until then we have this guide.

 ## Current Terms

 The following lists current terms actively used at Mattermost.
 You can also see [Tombstoned Terms](list-of-terms.md#tombstoned-terms) for terms that have either been modified or deprecated.
 We use Tombstoned Terms to preserve links to previous definitions so clarity is maintained.